 I’ve read that wrapping paper has to pass the “crumple test” to be recyclable – if you crumple it up and it stays in a ball, it’s recyclable (as long as it doesn’t have any of those fancy decos).
 If it doesn’t hold the shape, it’s not.

 This brand is made from recycled newsprint, and can be recycled again.
-(I like the Warhol Santa design for some edge.)
-Use with paper tape, otherwise plastic tape has to be removed before recycling.
+Seal it with paper tape, otherwise plastic tape has to be removed before recycling.

 They also make paper ribbon that’s recycled and should be also recyclable.

 Furoshiki – traditional, reusable Japanese gift wrapping clothes – are another great option.

 You can find lots of handmade furoshiki here.

 To minimize shipments, several of these gift ideas are available from EarthHero, which is one of the most sustainable online retailers.

 EarthHero has the trifecta of certifications that I always look for when researching more sustainable brands.
 (They’re Certified B Corp, a member of 1% For The Planet, and offset all of their carbon emissions – what’s often called being “carbon-neutral.”)

 And they ship with plastic-free packaging (recycled paper padding, paper tape, and no slick marketing inserts).

 You can always use my discount code ( TILTEDMAP10 ) for 10% off any EarthHero order.

 Note: That discount code also helps Earth Hero recognize that Tilted Map sent you to their website, so that I can earn a commission on your purchases at no extra cost to you.
 This is called an affiliate partnership, and many of the brands below are also affiliate partners of mine.
 I appreciate your help in supporting this blog – another small, sustainability focused business – by clicking through these links if you choose to shop! – Ketti